Trump's Syria threat dismissed on streets of Damascus

 "Misinformation campaigns always happen when the Syrian army is on the verge of victory," Syrian Minister for Public Administration Hussein Makhlouf told CNN.

-Asked if the Syrian government feared the US strikes, Makhlouf said: "Of course not.
+Asked whether the Syrian government feared the US strikes, Makhlouf said: "Of course not.
 Ask any child in Syria, any young man, any woman, they won't be afraid."

-Over the course of the Syrian war, which entered its eighth year this March, the capital was nearly surrounded by rebel hold-outs.
+Over the course of the Syrian war, which entered its eighth year this March, the capital was nearly surrounded by rebel holdouts.

 Government forces laid waste to the areas in their attempts to recapture the territory.
 A drive through the suburbs is testimony to the army's use of force.